cisagov/ansible-manage-user/README.md

   for more information.
-* You must create a directory `group_vars` at the root of this project that contains files with the Ansible variable values for each group specified in the inventory; for example, so specify the same values for every host in the inventory you might create a single file named `all.yml` that looks like this:
+* You must create a directory `group_vars` at the root of this project that contains files with the Ansible variable values for each group specified in the inventory; for example, to specify the same values for every host in the inventory you might create a single file named `all.yml` that looks like this: